44 Unique Restaurant Ideas to Inspire Your Theme or Concept

 40. Find ways to give back

 Some restaurants have found unique ways to give back to charities and their community.
 Inspiration Kitchens in Chicago offers a food service training program to support in-need community members and train them for careers in hospitality.
-Oregon Public House in Portland has established relationships with a number of non-profit organizations to which their pub donates proceeds.
+Oregon Public House in Portland has established relationships with a number of non-profit organisations to which their pub donates proceeds.

 41. Turn the kitchen into a stage